Toronto Housing Market Forecast

 Buyers are finding opportunities in small cities outside Toronto and are able to find a way to make the move North, East or West.

-The pent up demand from April and May is adding to the new home price inflation however, this is new demand that’s impacting prices and sales numbers.
-Cities such as Uxbridge, Halton Hills, and Oakville were the big gainers in August.
+The pent-up demand from April and May is still adding to the new home price inflation however, this is new demand that’s impacting prices and sales numbers.
+Cities such as Uxbridge, Halton Hills, and Oakville were the big gainers last August.
+And the trend in the 905 area code continues.

 With mortgage rates at historic lows and loan refinancing still frequent, the market is loosening up.
 However, with Covid still actives, US trade tensions heightening, and the US election in two months, we’re hearing more talk about a housing market crash.
 And a Toronto housing market crash is possible if the US economy should collapse.

-As you can see in the Toronto home prices and sales details, upward momentum is strong.
+As you can see in the monthly Toronto GTA region prices and sales details, upward momentum is strong.
 The growth in prices in each regions is astonishing and there is little to suggest it will slow into the fall season.

 It is the migration away from the GTA and the Covid 19 threat that is really weighing on the condo sector.
-However, as you saw in the TRREB charts earlier, sales and prices are still well up from last July.
-That tells us demand is very high for any type of dwelling.
+However, as you saw in the TRREB charts earlier, sales and prices are on the rise.
+While some are leaving, there is plenty of demand to buy their property.

 Please do Share on Facebook with your Friends!